Assam Career : Assam University Silchar Recruitment 2023

 Applications are invited for recruitment of various administrative positions or career in Assam University Silchar.

-Assam University Silchar is inviting applications from eligible candidates for recruitment to the posts or career of Junior Technical Assistant, Junior Office Assistant and Unskilled Daily Wages purely on temporary basis for a period of Six (6) months initially and likely to be extended further the period of engagement on need basis.
+Assam University Silchar is inviting applications from eligible candidates for recruitment to the posts or career of Junior Technical Assistant and MTS purely on temporary basis for a period of Six (6) months initially and likely to be extended further the period of engagement on need basis.

 Salary : Rs.
 25000/- per month